Pricing a SaaS product

 Flat rate pricing

-Flat rate pricing is the easiest to implement: just 1 price for all our customers, take it or leave it!
+Flat rate pricing is just a border case of the tiered pricing model, you just have 1 tier.
+So 1 price for all our customers, take it or leave it!

 It’s not very often used by SaaS platforms, but it’s more popular by App Store apps.
 This can be one of the mobile app stores (such as the Apple App Store or Google Play Store) or inside an “plugin” app store of an existing platform (WordPress, Shopify).